top of page

 3. Use Plenty of Headings

-Headings act as a roadmap for your ‘About Us’ page, making it easier for visitors to skim read and find what they’re looking for.
+Headings act as a roadmap for your ‘About Us’ page for your charity, making it easier for visitors to skim read and find what they’re looking for.
 Think of them as signposts that guide your audience through your story and key points.
 They might also be the only thing that people actually read.

 Tips for crafting effective headings: